 Located on the southern flank of the Rocher, the Zoological Gardens were

-established in 1954 by Prince Rainier III on his return from one of his trips
+established in 1954 by Prince Rainier III.

 They are home to nearly 250 animals representing about